HL7/davinci-dtr/input/pagecontent/specification__behaviors__passing_information_other_exchanges.md

 The PAS Bundle linkId should be used for attached bundles containing resources needed for PAS.
 All of the referenced resources needed for PAS shall be stored as contained resources within the QuestionnaireResponse for easier reference.
 These resources should include the resources collected by DTR to complete the QuestionnaireResponse, as well as the Claim sent to PAS.
 If the ClaimResponse has already been received from a PAS request, this shall be stored in the QuestionnaireResponse with a reference to it in the items list as well.

 #### Post-Acute Orders (PAO)
-The PAO Bundle linkId should be used for attached bundles containing resourced needed for Post-Acute Orders.
+The PAO Bundle linkId should be used for attached bundles containing resources needed for Post-Acute Orders.
 All the referenced resources needed for PAO shall be stored as contained resources within the QuestionnaireResponse for easier reference.
 These resources should include the resources collected by DTR to complete the QuestionnaireResponse, as well as the Order sent to PAO.
 If a response has already been received from a PAO request, this shall be stored in the QuestionnaireResponse with a reference to it in the items list as well.

 #### Updating the Order